University of Putra Malaysia: Residential colleges

 The accommodation units in UPM are called "colleges", however, the colleges are not related to education, but built to provide accommodation for students, known as "residential college" or kolej kediaman.
 Before the UPM's Governance Transformation Plan, there were 17 residential colleges in Serdang campus and one in Bintulu campus.
 The residential colleges in Serdang campus can be divided into four zone, which are lembah, pinggiran, bukit and serumpun.

+The Mohamad Rashid College (KMR) is the oldest residential college in UPM, it was once named as Kolej Kediaman Pertama.
+After it was renovated, it has been transformed into KMR OnePUTRA Residence and managed by UPM Holdings since 2019.

 The Tenth College (K10) and the Tan Sri Mustaffa Babjee College (KMB) are two colleges at zon pinggiran because they are distant from other colleges, located at northeast and southwest of UPM respectively.
 K10 accommodate the students from Faculty of Engineering and Faculty of Design and Architecture while KMB accommodates the students from Faculty of Veterinary Medicine and Faculty of Medicine and Health Sciences.

 The Twelfth College (K12) and Fourteenth College (K14) are located at zon serumpun and known as "Serumpun Colleges".
 They are built by PJS Development, a private construction company through the form of BOT.
-However, the Mohamad Rashid College (KMR) is temporarily relocated to the Block P1 and Block P2 of Serumpun since 2019.
-After the relocation of KMR, its original site is transformed into KMR OnePUTRA Residence that managed by UPM Holdings.
+Currently, part of Serumpun zone is now included into Tan Sri Aishah Ghani College as KTAG zone B.

+The Tan Sri Aishah Ghani College (KTAG), formerly known as Thirteen College (K13) and Kolej Matrikulasi (KOMAT), has undergone several mergers and name changes over the years.

 The Sri Rajang College (KSR) is the only residential college in Bintulu campus, consists of 10 blocks that could accommodate up to 1,560 students.

 The Governance Transformation Plan in 2019 has restructured the residential colleges in Serdang campus.
 Most of them have been merged with another college to save costs and improve administrative efficiency.
-As of 2022, the list of residential colleges is as follow:
+As of 2024, the list of residential colleges which are managed by UPM is as follow:

 Libraries

 UPM has one main library and three branch libraries in Serdang campus, and one library in Bintulu campus.

 The Sultan Abdul Samad Library (Malay: Perpustakaan Sultan Abdul Samad, abbreviation: PSAS) is the main library of UPM.
 It existed before the establishment of UPM in 1971.
 The library was renamed the Sultan Abdul Samad Library and inaugurated on 23 May 2002, named after Sultan Abdul Samad, the fourth Sultan of Selangor.
 PSAS consists of block A and B (completed in 1982 and 1969 respectively), with total floor area of 19,007 square metres.
+The Anjung Siswazah located at block B is a space specially for postgraduate students, its collection are including printed materials, media and electronics.

-Another three branch libraries in Serdang are Medicine and Health Sciences Library (1998), Veterinary Medicine Library (1999), and Engineering and Architecture Library (2008).
+Another three branch libraries in Serdang campus are Medicine and Health Sciences Library (1998), Veterinary Medicine Library (1999), and Engineering and Architecture Library (2008).
 The library in Bintulu start operating when the campus was reopened in 2001.
+The operating hour of each library might varying based on the academic period of semester.